-The Scottish Government had effective overall management of the 2016/17 budget.
+The Scottish Government managed the overall budget for 2016/17 effectively.

-Systems of internal control operated effectively in 2016/17 with scope for improvements in some areas.
+Systems of internal control operated effectively in 2016/17 with a small number of weaknesses identified from our work.

-There was good engagement with the NFI exercise at this early stage but improvements to the approach can be made.
+There was good engagement with the National Fraud Initiative exercise at this early stage but improvements to the approach can be made.